fabien-marty/github-next-semantic-version/README.md

 >
 > *(of course, you can define your own labels to configure the logic)*

+We also provide another CLI binary: `github-create-next-semantic-release` to use previous rules but to automatically create a GitHub release with the guessed version and the corresponding release notes (made from merged PRs and a configurable template).

 ## Features

 - support full semver specification (basic `1.2.3` but also `1.0.0-beta.2`, `0.1.9-post.24_a5256f1`...)